xaler5/uRWA/EIP-UniversalRWA.md

 The tokenization of Real World Assets introduces requirements often absent in purely digital assets, such as regulatory compliance checks, nuanced transfer controls, and potential enforcement actions.
 Existing token standards, primarily ERC-20 and ERC-721, lack the inherent structure to address these needs directly within the standard itself.

-Attempts at defining universal RWA standards historically imposed unnecessary complexity and gas overhead for simpler use cases that do not require the full spectrum of features like granular role-based access control, mandatory on-chain whitelisting, or specific on-chain identity solutions mandated by the standard.
+Attempts at defining universal RWA standards historically imposed unnecessary complexity and gas overhead for simpler use cases that do not require the full spectrum of features like granular role-based access control, mandatory on-chain whitelisting, specific on-chain identity solutions or metadata handling solutions mandated by the standard.

 The broad spectrum of RWA classes inherently suggests the need to move away from a one-size-fits-all solution.
-With the purpose in mind of defining an EIP for it, a minimalistic approach, unopinionated features, and maximally compatible design should be kept in mind.
+With the purpose in mind of defining an EIP for it, a minimalistic approach, unopinionated features list and maximally compatible design should be kept in mind.

 The uRWA standard seeks a more refined balance by defining an essential interface, `IuRWA`, establishing a common ground for interaction regarding compliance and control, without dictating the underlying implementation mechanisms.
 This allows core token implementations (like ERC-20 or ERC-721) to remain lean while providing standard functions for RWA-specific interactions.